 A direct-injection fuel injector has a gasket and an O-ring, as shown in FIG. 1 and FIG. 2.
 The O-ring prevents water, dust, and other foreign matter from depositing around the injector body.
-Too much deposits could harden due to excessive heat, and could make the removal of the injector a bit harder, but not really difficult if you have a high-quality injector remover.
+Too many deposits could harden due to excessive heat and could make the removal of the injector a bit harder, but not really difficult if you have a high-quality injector remover.
 You can search the internet to find an injector remover.
 They may come with different names: injector extractor, injector puller, or injector remover.
 They all mean the same thing.

 Function of the Gasket

 The gasket prevents combustion gases from escaping into the injector body.
 If combustion gases get into the small gap around the injector body, corrosion on the surface around the injector body and on the cylinder walls could easily develop, and carbon deposits could accumulate in the gap very quickly.

 When the carbon deposits in the small gap between the injector body and the cylinder wall harden (which could happen in no time due to excessive heat), we are headed in for serious trouble.
 The hardened deposits and the corroded surfaces of the cylinder wall and the injector body, combined, make a perfect locking mechanism (See Fig. 3).
 This makes the removal of the fuel injector extremely difficult.
 Referring to Fig. 3, see how difficult it is to pull out the injector with the cement-like carbon deposits locking the injector in place.